Rural History and Ecology Research Institute

 Through scholars and experts from the Department of Biology and Environmental Sciences and other academic units at AUM, the university is in the process of developing the Rural History and Ecology Research Institute.
 The RHERI will use AUM’s own land to help learners, scholars, and citizens of all ages discover the interconnectedness of Alabama’s rural history, ecology, and our modern world’s environmental justice issues.
 Learners will find the confidence to explore their environmental communities and the knowledge to understand the connections between our ecology and past land-use choices made.
 With this new understanding we will help create the next generation of leaders who will find solutions for a more environmentally just community and world.

 Students of all ages benefit from hands-on, interdisciplinary learning experiences.
-However, students in Montgomery Public Schools (MPS) have no opportunity to learn about the importance and need for native natural space, the history of the land in Montgomery, and why sustaining and restoring the land is so important.
+However, local students have little to no opportunity to learn about the importance and need for native natural space, the history of the land in Montgomery, and why sustaining and restoring the land is so important.
 They have few affordable educational venues for history and ecology related experiential field trips.

 Surprisingly, the city of Montgomery does not have a nature center—an older arboretum closed years ago.
 This leaves the portion of our community most in need without a space or opportunity to learn about their natural environment.

 Using roughly 250 acres of AUM’s woodlands and wetlands as a living laboratory, RHERI will be a free resource for MPS teachers and students.
 They will have the opportunity to learn and explore through ongoing field trips, summer programming, and use of the outdoor classrooms and educational spaces.